(text pages can be viewed HORIZONTALLY or VERTICALLY by rotating your screen)

 However, a bunch of young thugs kick the girl about for their own gratification and amusement and then they beat-up the street-musician so badly that it puts him into hospital.
 Next they viciously threaten to “break the neck” of her only companion left, the cat.

 The young girl seeks refuge in a broken-down telephone box with a long-ago disconnected line.
 And she takes the cat inside the phone box with her to protect it from the thugs.

 In her desperation she speaks down the line and asks for courage and help from a source which is only in her imagination.
 Will help and support come back to her, down the telephone line, giving her the strength to stand up to the thugs?

 I worked as a scientist down in The Bunker.
 It was located several thousand feet under the City.
 To get there you walked through the doors of a traditional, innocuous-looking, castle on the edge of Dunfermline (military camouflage).

 You were required to shout out your name, rank, your officer-in-charge, and your serial-number, into a voice-box on the wall.
 You then got scanned, deloused, decontaminated, given your Goon Suit, and issued with your ID card.
 Then you sat on a tube-transporter-unit and dialled your destination using a coded ring.

 15 minutes later you passed through the 40ft thick Blast Door, which locked you in for a month, and then you descended several hundred stone steps before finally arriving at the Operations Centre deep underground.

-Your purpose was to defend your county from a nuclear attack and you wouldn’t be seeing daylight for weeks.
+Your purpose was to defend your country from a nuclear attack and you wouldn’t be seeing daylight for weeks.
 All underground corridors were coded with symbols and colours.
 I had quite a high clearance and was free to walk around most of them, but not the Crypto areas.